Table of Contents

 - Loss of balance or other neurological symptoms;

-- Worst headache that is ever experienced before;
+- Worst headache that has ever been experienced before;

 - Speaking problems, along with vision and motor function.

-In this case, alert the doctor if any of the following happens:
+In this case, alert the doctor if any of the following happen:

 - Treatments aren’t working anymore.